cities

 Rouen - A City of Gingerbread Houses and Gothic Towers

-My first ever trip to France was a huge success.
+My first-ever trip to France was a huge success.
 Although most French people speak little to no English, France makes a perfect vacation destination offering great food, centuries-old history, rich architecture and beautiful nature.
-Infrastructure wise, high-speed trains and a vast network of highways ensure that at least a quarter of the country can be easily reached on day trips from Paris.
-Normandy with its capital city of Rouen is one of such places.
+Infrastructure-wise, high-speed trains and a vast network of highways ensure that at least a quarter of the country can be easily reached on day trips from Paris.
+Normandy with its capital city of Rouen is one such place.

 Before going to Rouen, I knew very little about it.
 Basically, my day trip to Normandy came up the night before when I decided to rent a car to see some other places outside of Paris.
 Oh boy, did I mention that I hadn't driven a manual car for over a decade?
 That was brutal for the first few hours.